xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 Optimize a model with 1848 rows, 1376 columns and 13960 nonzeros
 ```

-We terminate the solving process at around 45 minutes.
+We terminate the solving process at around 45 minutes and save the optimization trace in
+`./layouts/no_prune_24/trace.txt`.
 Then, we run the simulation:

 ```bash
 python ablation1_pruning.py simulate 24